beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 alert icmp any any <> any any  (msg: "ICMP Packet Found"; sid: 100001; rev:1;) alert tcp any any <> any any (msg: "PNG file detected"; content:"|89 50 4E 47 0D 0A 1A 0A|"; sid:100002; rev:1;)
 ```
-Note that there already is an existing rule in the file so we need to increment the `sid` for our rule by 1.
+Note that there already is an existing rule in the file so we need to increment the `sid` for our newly-added rule by 1.

 We can now run Snort with the updated rules file:
 ```console